achyudh/achyudh.xyz/_posts/2017-05-01-mailing-list.md

 pub: 0
 ---

-An analysis framework to decode the social structure of developer mailing lists, IRC channels and Slack teams.
+An analysis framework to decode the social structure of developer mailing lists, IRC channels and Slack teams